 It works with 14,000 Instagram influencers across 100 countries.

 It provides audience demographics, advanced profile analytics and additional reporting for influencer campaigns run through the platform.

 Sideqik has worked with brands including Logitech, Coca-Cola and CBS Interactive.

-Socialix is a hybrid influencer marketing platform and agency which runs “end-to-end” solutions for running effective influencer marketing campaigns.
+Socialix is a hybrid influencer platform and agency which runs “end-to-end” solutions for running effective influencer marketing campaigns.